Friday Oct 1st 2021, 0605-1200

 3100 gain, 4800 loss

 I hated to leave my perfect campsite so early in the morning but I had places to be.
-I was meeting my friend Open from the CDT.
+I was meeting my friend Open, who I met on the CDT.
 He lives in Lexington and had reached out to me before I started my hike, offering help if needed.
 I sent a box of excess food to his house from Duncannon.
 But mainly I just wanted to see him again.
-I first met him at trail days in Silver City.
-Then again departing the Gila River.
-We camped together that night after a long and lonesome road walk in NM, then again at the Davilla Ranch and Pie Town.
-And finally I ran into him again somewhere in Yellowstone after I had flipped and was going south.
+I first met him at trail days in Silver City and while departing the Gila River.
+We camped together that night, after a long and lonesome road walk in NM, then again at the Davilla Ranch, Pie Town, and TLC Ranch.
+Doubledown and Smackdown, the brother sister duo that I’d earlier run into hiking the AT, had overlapped with us many of those nights.
+Open had also helped them as they made their way through VA.
+I had last run into Open somewhere in Yellowstone, after I had flipped and was going south.
 I was excited to see him again.

 I hit the road crossing and my target of noon spot on, which I was pretty proud of.
 I found 4 hikers there, all lined up with their thumbs out.
 They were Half Pint, Mini, Birddog, and Tator.
 I told them they could probably all get a ride with Open when he arrived, which was just 5 minutes later.
 Sure enough, he was driving a Toyota Tacoma truck (just like I used to own) and could fit 4 in the back.
 I loved that his truck had his Triple Crown stickers on the back and was filled to the brim with hikertrash.
 I was also happy that I could help in getting these hikers a ride to town…they’d been trying to hitch for over an hour!